kovasap/market_trading_game/design.md

 Players do not have a "hand" of resources, all resources must be dynamically used from either your board or from the markets.

-At the start of your turn, each improvement is used once to create whatever resource it can.
+At the start of your turn, remove up to one resource from each pile on your board.
+These can be traded to markets as much as desired, and eventually used to buy up to one new worker card from the labor deck.
-These improvement can happen in any order.

-Then, you can develop up to one (???) tile on your board with an improvement.
-You can also trade your existing resources with market resources as much as you want, assuming you have places to put them.
+Then, you can take up to one action from any of your owned prospector/worker cards.

 ## Markets